Dr. Erin Rothwell

 Research Oversight and Strategic Initiatives

-As interim vice president for research, Dr. Rothwell currently oversees 18 research administrative units that support research compliance, regulation policies, grant development pipeline, and safety procedures across campus.
+As vice president for research, Dr. Rothwell currently oversees 18 research administrative units that support research compliance, regulation policies, grant development pipeline, and safety procedures across campus.
 In addition, Dr. Rothwell serves as the Interim President of the University of Utah Research Foundation.
 Dr. Rothwell is dedicated to finding impactful solutions through innovative and inclusive research practices to solve critical real-world challenges.
 Dr. Rothwell's visionary leadership is implemented by the following strategic initiatives:

 DIVERSITY, & INCLUSION